Tax Planning in Detroit, MI

 If you are over 70½, you can make a qualified charitable distribution by transferring up to $105,000 annually from a traditional IRA directly to a charity, tax-free.
 At age 73 and over, this donation meets the requirements for your required minimum distribution and could lessen both future required distributions and your tax bill.

-By working with an experienced financial adviser for tax planning in Detroit, MI, you can reduce your tax liability this year and create a plan for managing taxes through retirement.
+When you choose an experienced financial adviser for tax planning in Detroit, MI, you’re able to reduce current tax liability while planning for taxes well into retirement.
 At Correct Capital, our goal is to help you save now and position yourself for financial stability in the future.

 Common Tax Planning Mistakes for Detroit, MI Individuals and Families